TMJ Disorder and Bruxism in Calgary

 Patients may encounter complications such as:

-To prevent the problem from getting worse and unmanageable, early diagnosis and treatment is important.
+To prevent the problem from getting worse and unmanageable, early diagnosis from an oral surgeon and treatment is important.

 TMJ and Bruxism Management at Sierra Dental